alidogangullu/project_mobile/README.md

 ## Mobile App

-This repository contains the customer and manager interface of the mobile app for our restaurant management and social media project.
-The app allows customers to follow restaurants, search for restaurants, and scan QR codes on restaurant tables, and order&pay.
+The mobile app for our restaurant management and social media project includes the manager and customer interfaces in this repository.
+Customers may use the app to scan QR codes on restaurant tables, order food, follow their favorite restaurants, and search for nearby eateries.

-This repository contains the manager interface of the mobile app for our restaurant management and social media project.
-The app allows restaurant managers to add restaurants, design menus, see stats and share posts.
+The manager interface for our restaurant management and social media project is accessible through this repository.
+Restaurant managers may add locations, create menus, view statistics, and share updates using the app.

 ## Project Overview